Frequently Asked Questions

 Will students receive a hot lunch?
 If so, what is the cost?

-Hot lunch is provided by Michaels of Denver Catering.
-Rates for full paying students are $3.50/lunch & milk.
+Breakfast is provided by Michaels of Denver Catering.
+Rates for full paying students are $2.50/breakfast & milk.
+Students that qualify for Free/Reduced lunch can eat for free, but parents will still need to order meals online.
 Please inquire at the front office for free/reduced lunch rates and how to apply.

 What type of volunteer activity is expected of parents?